sergevs/ansible-serviced-zenoss/README.md

-# ansible-serviced-zenoss
+# Zenoss Deployment Tool
 Ansible playbook to deploy docker, [serviced](https://github.com/control-center/serviced) and [zenoss monitoring system](https://www.zenoss.com)

 # Overview
-The primary purpose of the playbook is to prepare the environment which is required to run zenoss:
+The primary purpose of the playbook is to deploy Zenoss Core to your own bare bone server or a virtual host:
 * deploy docker with lvm storage thin pool
 * deploy serviced according to [requirements](https://www.zenoss.com/services-support/documentation/cc-install-guide) optionally deploy a serviced cluster, which in the turn can be used to implement zenoss distributed monitoring
-* deploy zenoss
+* deploy and run Zenoss Core

+# Key features
+* Support Zenoss deployments to Debian and Ubuntu operation systems.
+* Fully automated deployments
+* Cloud ready: one click [Google Cloud Engine deployment](README.md#google-cloud-deployment)

+# Quick start
+Install Ansible.
+Put your host to the [hosts](hosts) and configure **lvm_dev** variable.
+Proceed to Usage section :)

 # Configuration
 The configuration options are documented at [group_vars](group_vars) files.
 You can amend variables there or override it [site_vars.yml](site_vars.yml)
-Put hosts to the [hosts](hosts).
-It's possible to deploy only docker.

 ## Host variables:
 * **lvm_dev**   : block device for lvm and docker thin pool. the value of global variable will be used if not set.